52poke/malasada/README.md

 ## Notice

-While this program is currently used on [52Poké Wiki](https://wiki.52poke.com/) to handle hundreds of thousands requests daily.
+While the sweet [malasada](https://wiki.52poke.com/wiki/%E9%A6%AC%E6%8B%89%E8%96%A9%E9%81%94%E9%80%A3%E9%8E%96%E5%BA%97) is used on [52Poké Wiki](https://wiki.52poke.com/) to handle hundreds of thousands requests daily.
 It currently lacks tests and significant features such as proper cache control and cache size management.

 Pull requests and issues are welcome.